HELP US TO HELP YOUR STUDENT: A Parent’s Guide to the Counseling Center

 Counseling services (individual counseling, group counseling, consultation, crisis intervention, and outreach programming) are available to enrolled BGSU students and are provided at no charge.
 The Counseling Center services are intended to provide short-term assistance to students with educational, social and personal concerns that may interfere with their academic progress.
 On-going counseling is by appointment only.
-However, initial appointments/consultations can occur during our walk-in hours or be scheduled by calling 419-372-2081, whichever is easier for the student.
-In addition to providing walk-in services our staff will continue to offer emergency services whenever our office is open.
+However, initial appointments/consultations can occur during our call-in hours or be scheduled by calling 419-372-2081, whichever is easier for the student.
+In addition to providing call-in services our staff will continue to offer emergency services whenever our office is open.
 Please see our office hours for additional information.

 During an initial assessment the student will be referred to an individual or group therapist in the Center or to another agency in the community, depending on the student’s current needs.
 Sometimes the student’s concerns are effectively addressed in the initial intake session.

 If you have questions about how to help your student access services or about a specific situation your student is facing, you may contact the Counseling Center yourself for a consultation with one of our staff members.
 Do not hesitate to contact us with questions; we are here to help assist you in finding ways to be there for your young adult.

 IF YOU KNOW YOUR CHILD WILL NEED COUNSELING

 It is not unusual for a student to come to the University having already received counseling at home.
 Others may not have previous counseling experience but might have a difficult time in making the transition to college.
 In either of these circumstances, students and parents are advised to use the consultative services of the Counseling Center to get information about the best options available to them.
 Parents are also reminded that continued support and involvement by them is often crucial to the well-being of the student.
 While BGSU aims to provide a supportive environment for students, it cannot replace the essential role of family.